logologologologo

 #3: Lust – Selling instead of listening

-, there is a time to stop selling.
+For business-to-business sales people, there is a time to stop selling.
 Collecting feedback from your customers is about listening.
 Probing too deeply for new opportunities will send the wrong message to your customer.
 The primary focus of an effective voice of the customer program is nurturing.

 Listen, make improvements, and build trust.
 Opportunities for new business will follow.